Introduction

 R3 ← R1 +R2

-Add micro-operation, in accumulator machine, can be represented as:
+Add micro-operation, in the accumulator machine, which can be represented as:

 AC ← AC + DR